Neural Fabric · MCP

 Paste URL, click Connect

 Sign in with your Qorbit account when prompted.
-The 9 Fabric tools appear automatically.
+The 9 Neural Fabric tools appear automatically.

 No bearer token needed — secure OAuth handles authentication.